Electrification, Hybridization & Alternative fuels

 User experience with embedded Linux on cabin displays

-Sequality Software Engineering
+Stefan Larndorfer CEO Sequality Software Engineering Austria

 The presentation will discuss the current trends in user experience design in off-highway cabins and automotive products in the area of connected machines, IoT, autonomous driving and digital mirrors.
 What impact do these trends have on overall system architecture and embedded software design?
 What role can open-source platforms, embedded Linux and Qt play in these environments and help you to create stunning products?
 The presentation will provide an overview of a reference architecture for off-highway products to implement a sophisticated, well-designed user experience, and will outline best practices and lessons learned from automotive projects.